ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

     To 'reset' the viewer so that the image is auto-fitted, you can select "Fit" from the Zoom display pulldown in the Pixel Toolbar or use the 'f' hotkey.

 .. note::
-    To 'center' the view, without changing the zoom factor, you can use the 'c' hotkey.
+    To 'center' or 'home' the view, without changing the zoom factor, you can use the 'h' hotkey.

 .. note::
    If you want to zoom in or out at a particular percentage (say 2x), you can